Delirium tremensDTs; Alcohol withdrawal - delirium tremens; Alcohol withdrawal delirium

 - Agitation, irritability

 - Decreased attention span

 - Deep sleep that lasts for a day or longer

 - Hallucinations (seeing or feeling things that are not really there)

 - Restlessness , excitement

 - Sensitivity to light, sound, touch

-- Most common in first 12 - 48 hours after last drink
+- Most common in the first 12 to 48 hours after the last drink

 - Most common in people with past complications from alcohol withdrawal

 Stress is a feeling of emotional or physical tension.
 It can come from any event or thought that makes you feel frustrated, angry, or nervous.
 Stres...